googleapis/protoc-docs-plugin/README.md

 ### Installation & Dependencies

-This package depends only on the current version of `protobuf` from PyPI.
+This package depends on the current version of `protobuf` and `pypandoc` from PyPI.

 ```bash
 $ pip install protoc-docs-plugin
 ```

+Additionally, this package also depends on the `pandoc` OS package, which you will need to install from your OS package manager.

 While it will run standalone as well, it only ever actually makes sense to invoke it from `protoc`.